-One of my New Year’s resolutions is to get back some of the clubhead speed I use to have back when I was playing professionally.
+One of my big goals is to get back some of the clubhead speed I use to have back when I was playing professionally.

 Back then, I was always the longest hitter in my group.
 And while I’m still just as strong as I was 10 years ago, I’m simply not as fast.
 This is mostly due to simple inactivity – I just haven’t trained for speed nor do I hit as many balls anymore.

 I am employing the overspeed/overweight training technique using implements of different weights.
 Yes I could use a more comprehensive approach, like left handed swings and explosive gym exercises, but I wanted to see what gains were possible for the more everyday golfer.

 I am using these devices: An Orange Whip Trainer, a Speed Whoosh (about 20% lighter), a 10% lighter driver, a 12% heavier driver, and my playing driver.
 If I have any problems picking up the 10 mph, or I decide I want to work on the next 10 mph, I may add more exercises.

 Here’s the routine I am using to gain back 10 mph and 30 yards to my drive.